Stacy Padula, Founder & President

 David is a graduate of Temple University, where he holds Cum Laude honors from The School of Communications and Theater.
 David is also an alum of the highly coveted Stella Adler Acting Academy of Los Angeles and has studied with renowned coaches such as Leigh Kilton-Smith, John Rosenfeld, and Penny Templeton.
 David is in charge of bringing talent to Briley & Baxter Publications and connecting authors with Hollywood producers and executives.
 He is working closely with Stacy Padula on the adaptation of her “Gripped” series, as well as other Briley & Baxter Publications’ titles.
 David has also worked commercially both on camera and as a voice artist for products such as DC Comics, Honda, FORD, Budweiser, Nokia, Toyota, Time Warner Cable, McDonalds, Coors Light, Farmer’s Insurance, Chase Bank and MGM Grand of Las Vegas.

-Lee Gjertsen Malone, Editor
+Lee Gjertsen Malone, Lead Editor

 Lee Gjertsen Malone is a children’s book author, journalist, editor and creative writing instructor.
 As a journalist she’s covered everything from wedding planning to the banking crisis to how to make your own camera satellite for a range of publications including Muse, Cambridge Scout, American Banker, Financial Planning and the Boston Globe magazine.
 Her first novel for children, THE LAST BOY AT ST. EDITH’S, was a Nutmeg Award finalist, Sakura Medal finalist, a Massachusetts Book Award Must-Read and an Amazon Best Book of the Month.
 Her second novel, CAMP SHADY CROOK, was a Junior Library Guild Gold Standard Selection.
 As a creative writing teacher and editor she enjoys working with all kinds of authors to help them hone their voice and create the best possible version of their story.
 She holds a B.S. in Communication from Cornell University.
 When she’s not reading or writing, she enjoys exploring her newly adopted home, Washington D.C., spending time with her four pets, and fantasizing about winning the Great British Baking Show.